usnistgov/FIPS201/_FIPS201/keymanagement.md

 ### 5.5.2 OCSP Status Responders {#s-5-5-2}

 OCSP [[RFC6960]](../_Appendix/references.md#ref-RFC6960) status responders SHALL be implemented as a certificate status mechanism.
-The OCSP status responders must be updated at least as frequently as CRLs are issued.
+The OCSP status responders SHALL be updated at least as frequently as CRLs are issued.